-Fall Quarter Update: CLAFI will resume holding events virtually for the Fall quarter.
-The full schedule of events for the quarter can be found below.
+2020-2021 Update: CLAFI will continue to hold virtual events through Spring 2021.
+The full schedule of events for the Winter and Spring quarters can be found below.

 UCLA Department of English

 Stephen Dickey is a Senior Lecturer in the UCLA English Department.
 He is one of the most popular of UCLA’s very strong group of Shakespeare scholars and teachers.
 He has received numerous teaching awards, including in 1993 the Distinguished Teaching Award, the highest UCLA has to offer.
 He taught Shakespeare to high school teachers for fifteen years on the faculty of the Folger Teaching Shakespeare Institute, an NEH-supported program.
 Recent publications have been on Romeo and Juliet, the Henry IV plays, and the subject of his CLAFI lecture, American interest in Shakespeare during the Civil War period.
 He appeared on a panel at CLAFI’s very first public event, a Lincoln celebration in 2009, the bicentennial of Lincoln’s birth.